fishinsea2014/mockQuora/README.md

 ### 'change'
 - Authority: login as the owner of the question required.
 - Parameters:
-  - Mondatory: id (id of a question)
+  - Mandatory fields: id (id of a question)
   - Optional fields: 'title', 'desc'(description)